Michael D. Bullis, Dean

 1571 Alder St.

-Since it was established in 1972, Educational and Community Supports has focused on the development and implementation of practices that result in positive, durable, and scientifically substantiated change in the lives of individuals with disabilities and their families.
-Federal- and state-funded projects support research, teaching, information dissemination, and technical assistance.
-Research groups affiliated with Educational and Community Supports address positive behavior support, secondary transition, and adult services.
+Educational and Community Supports (ECS) was established in 1972 as a research unit within the College of Education.
+The purpose of ECS is to develop, validate, and implement practices that result in positive, durable, measurable change in the lives of individuals with disabilities and their families.
+Federal- and state-funded projects within ECS support research, teaching, information systems, and state-level technical assistance.
+Positive behavior support, secondary education and transition, adult services, and systems change are areas of content focus.

 Joel Montemayer, Director